Southwest Missouri Junior Golf Association

 The S.M.J.G.A. is a developmental tournament circuit designed to bring together Jr. golf competitors from all over Southwest Missouri to some of the finest facilities in the area.
 Players have the opportunity to compete, gain tournament experience, and develop long lasting friendships with other golfers in the area.

-The SMJGA Championship Tournament and the year end Match Play Point Total leader event are ran by the SMJGA Staff and volunteers.
+The SMJGA Staff is 100% volunteer.
+The 2 Day SMJGA Championship Tournament is ran by the SMJGA Staff and Volunteers.
 All other tournaments are ran by each golf course and staff.....Please take the time to thank each venue for allowing the SMJGA members to participate in their tournament.

 Knowledge of the rules is the responsibility of each golfer.
 Many of the new golf rules will benefit the player.
 SMJGA strongly encourages every player to click on the link below and become knowledgeable about these new rules.
 The link offers a written and video explanation of the new rules.
-Below the link is a short explanation of some of the new rules for 2019.
+Below the link is a short explanation of some of the new rules.

 1. SEARCH TIME: When searching for your ball you now have 3 minutes instead of 5 minutes.